 You must return every set of house keys no later than 12 noon on the Monday of your tenancy end date.
+This includes window lock and bin store keys if applicable.
 If you do not return every set of keys, you run the risk of paying for a full change of locks.
 You will be given a receipt for the keys, which you should keep as your proof of having correctly ended your tenancy.